 Technical SEO issues can be hard to spot, resulting in a loss of traffic and even lower rankings.

-Common technical SEO problems:
+Common technical SEO issues:

 So how do you know if you have any broken links?